A hundred years ago, our summer may have included an exciting trip to Laurel Park on the Manchester-East Hartford border.

 The 100-acre body of water was originally a millpond, created by damming the Hockanum River at Powder Mill on Burnside in East Hartford.
 The mills manufactured gunpowder in the 18th century, and became paper mills later, operating until the late 1950s.
 Remnants of the mills remain, in a small shopping center located across from today’s Wickham Park.

 In 1885, Maro Chapman and his partners, Richard Cheney and Horace Wickham (yes, the very same owner of the land along Burnside Avenue, and a principal in the envelope business) established their tramway company, serving travelers between Hartford, Manchester, and Rockville.
-Chapman eventually built a mansion for himself and his family at 75 Forest Street, Manchester, with expansive grounds and gardens (and yes, this historic house and grounds are currently threatened with condo development).
+Chapman eventually built a mansion for himself and his family at 75 Forest Street, Manchester, with expansive grounds and gardens (in 2005, when this original article was written, the historic house and grounds were threatened with condo development).

 Laurel Park attracted 2500 patrons on its opening day.
 Merrymakers descended from open-air cars at the park’s rustic entrance, and followed a narrow path across the Hockanum River, thence to the picnic pavilion and bandstand.
 A nearby path led to a wooden observation tower, where they could climb three flights of stairs to see the view of surrounding towns and the Connecticut River valley.